githubnando/vim-header-composer/README.md

 VIM header composer is an utility script wrote in shell very simple to make header's based on comments in vim such as above.

-The string will always be put in the middle and fulfilled with a serious of characters "##".
+The string will be fulfilled with characteres comments "#"

 ```sh
 ############################################